zenodeapp/substitution-matrices/README.md

 This is where most of the <i>personalization</i> for contract deployment and filling takes place.

-In the case of the `SubstitutionMatrices` contract this includes:
+In the case of the `substitution-matrices` repository this includes:

 - Choosing which alphabets/matrices get inserted or deleted in the [`Population`](#5-population) phase.
 - Configuring which contract we'll interact with in the [`Interaction`](#6-interaction) phase.